rust-lang/rust/active/0000-rfc-process.md

 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.

-* Eventually, somebody on the [core team] will either accept the RFC by merging the pull request and assigning the RFC a number, at which point the RFC is 'active', or reject it by closing the pull request.
+Eventually, somebody on the [core team] will either accept the RFC by merging the pull request and assigning the RFC a number, at which point the RFC is 'active', or reject it by closing the pull request.

+Whomever merges the RFC should do the following:

+* Assign a sequential id.
+* Add the file in the active directory.
+* Create a corresponding issue on Rust.
+* Fill in the remaining metadata in the RFC header, including the original PR # and Rust issue #.
+* Commit everything.

 Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Rust repo.
 An 'active' is not a rubber